J. Knutson: Career

-J. Knutson was a founding member of the Canadian west coast contemporary folk band “Spirit of the West”.

-He toured and recorded 3 albums with the band until his departure in 1988.
+Knutson was a founding member of the contemporary folk band Spirit of the West.
+He toured and recorded three albums with the band until his departure in 1988.

-He continued to perform and record as a solo artist releasing 9 solo albums between 1993 and 2023.

-Knutson worked as a member of The Montreal-based band “Hart Rouge” touring and recording on 4 albums from 1988 to 1993.

-He also performed and recorded with Carmen Campagne and Connie Kaldor and the Winnipeg-based “Nouveau Station Wagon”.
+Knutson worked as a member of the Montreal-based band Hart-Rouge, touring and recording four albums from 1988 to 1993.
+He also performed and recorded with Carmen Campagne, Connie Kaldor and the Winnipeg-based Nouveau Station Wagon.
+Starting in 2017, he worked, performed and recorded two albums with the Vancouver-based band Early Spirit.

+He continued to perform and record as a solo artist, releasing nine solo albums between 1993 and 2023.
+Knutson has been involved in the recording of over 50 albums.

 In 2003 and 2009, he produced, arranged and performed on albums by Canadian singer Pauline LeBel.

-In 2007 J. Knutson was commissioned by The National Capitol Commission of Canada to write, perform and record a song “1857-un Amour, une histoire”, documenting the 150th anniversary of the founding of Ottawa as Canada's federal capital.
+In 2007, J. Knutson was commissioned by the National Capital Commission to write, perform and record the song "1857 – Un Amour, Une Histoire", documenting the 150th anniversary of the founding of Ottawa as Canada's federal capital.

-Since 2017 he has been working, performing and recording 2 albums with the Vancouver-based band Early Spirit.

-Jay has been involved in the recording of over 50 albums, has won West Coast Music awards and been part of 5 Juno award-winning projects.
+He has won West Coast Music awards and been part of five Juno Award–winning projects.

-Knutson taught for 12 years at Simon Fraser University, instructing a music/physics course entitled “Logarithm and Blues” with Dr. Mike Hayden.
+Knutson taught for 12 years at Simon Fraser University, instructing the music/physics course "Logarithm and Blues" with Dr. Mike Hayden.

-He was also a musical/creative director for The North Shore Celtic Ensemble with Claude Giguere for over 20 years.
+He was also a musical and creative director for the North Shore Celtic Ensemble with Claude Giguere, having been so for over 20 years.